titusss/Dataframe-Playground/README.md

 * Data in a locked session can be interactively explored by receipients

 ## 🛠️ Local installation
-This web-app consists of a Vue.js frontend communicating with a Python backend over flask.
-Sessions are stored in a MongoDB.
-The application requires a running backend `flask run` and frontend `npm run serve`.
+> This web-app consists of a Vue.js frontend communicating with a Python backend over flask.
+Sessions are stored in a MongoDB. ℹ️ The application always requires a running backend `flask run` and frontend `npm run serve`.

 ### Environment variables
-Make sure to have an environment variable `mongostring` set to your MongoDB access token (e.g. `mongodb+srv://user:1234567abcde@cluster.abc.def.mongodb.net/abd?retryWrites=true&w=majority`) and accessible to the python virtual environment of the backend.
+> ℹ️ Make sure to have the environment variable `mongostring` set to your MongoDB access token (e.g. `mongodb+srv://user:1234567abcde@cluster.abc.def.mongodb.net/abd?retryWrites=true&w=majority`) and accessible to the python virtual environment of the backend.

 ### Install backend
 Clone repo and go to backend directory